firefly431/roguelike/implementation.md

   * Return `free++`

 Some entities:
   * Player
   * Enemy
   * Door
   * Item
   * Treasure
   * Trap

 Arrows and spells aren't entities; they're just functions that are called by the input system

 Map Generation
   * Generate a whole bunch of rooms relatively near each other (rectangles and L-shapes)
   * Connect randomly
   * Pick a good starting point (a corner maybe)
   * Gradually increase difficulty as you traverse a path (no repeats); maybe randomly restart somewhere along the way and put a locked door
   * Other rooms should have difficulty quite higher than those next to them
   * Put doors randomly
   * Populate rooms according to difficulty

+To center the screen:
+  * Locate current room
+  * If in room:
+    * If room size is less than window size, expand dimensions accordingly (center on room)
+    * Center display on player
+    * Move display so that it is contained in the expanded room dimensions
+  * Else center display on player